iloveitaly/crypto-index-fund-bot/README.md

 ### Limit Orders

 _WIP limit order documentation.
-Right now, there is a limit order strategy, but we don't auto-cancel them after a certain period of time_
+Right now, there is a limit order strategy, but it's not well thought through_

 If a limit order is not filled, by default it [remains open indefinitely.](https://academy.binance.com/en/articles/understanding-the-different-order-types) This bot will automatically cancel any open limit orders that have not been filled based on the user configuration.
 The cancellation process does not differentiate between orders created by the bot and orders created by the user.